GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 Implementation
 --------------

-The implementation on the GT4Py involves adding:
+The implementation in GT4Py involves

 1. Correctly parse ``with horizontal()`` in the frontend, and add ability for IRs to represent this computation
 2. Add parsing tests